rubinghimire/energy-visualization-dashboard/README.md

 # Credits

 - [Thu Vu](https://github.com/thu-vu92) for providing the base code
+- My modifications:
-- I've modified her code for different data set and added pagination feature
+    - Code changes for a different data set
+    - Added pagination feature, heatmap and tweaked design
+    - Included comments in the notebook for better readability

 - # License